kevingamal/CineDoc/README.md

 ## Notes

+Thanks to Luke (from Luke's Dev Tutorials) for helping us to set up the cross-platform development environment.

-For details, see the [blog post](https://www.justdevtutorials.com/post/wxwidgets-cmake/) and the [video](https://www.youtube.com/watch?v=MfuBS9n5_aY) tutorial showcasing the installation on Linux, Windows, and Mac OS X.
+For more details, see the [blog post](https://www.justdevtutorials.com/post/wxwidgets-cmake/) and the [video](https://www.youtube.com/watch?v=MfuBS9n5_aY) tutorial showcasing the installation on Linux, Windows, and Mac OS X.

----
-Check out the blog for more! [www.justdevtutorials.com](https://www.justdevtutorials.com)
+Check out his blog for more! [www.justdevtutorials.com](https://www.justdevtutorials.com)
----